johnpuddephatt/zerowaste/src/tips/from-pre-loved-to-re-loved.md

 Take fabric for example.
 For those who want to lead a more eco-friendly lifestyle, natural fabrics are the optimal choice.
 But even those can come at a cost.
 Cotton is one of the more commonly used natural fabrics available.
 It's a lovely and soft fabric which is also quite cheap in comparison to other natural fabric.
 The downside to the cotton is how much water it takes to grow.

-> "Cotton production is really hard on the planet.
-It takes a WHOPPING 3250 litres to grow enough cotton for a SINGLE cotton t-shirt!!"
+> Cotton production is really hard on the planet.
+It takes a WHOPPING 3250 litres to grow enough cotton for a SINGLE cotton t-shirt!!

 What can we do to counteract this problem? **Upcycle!**